TheChesireCat/slapscape-v/README.md

 ## Running the Project

 + Ensure that your MySQL server is  running
 + Import the dump from the zip file attached to the submission.
-The file is called `Projectibrahimramakrishnandump.sql`, A backup non-dump schema without data is also provided in `schema.sql`.
+The file is called `dump-slapscape-202312081819.sql`, A backup non-dump schema without data is also provided in `schema.sql`.
 + This should create a database named `slapscape` with the correct tables and data.
-+ Navigate to the project directory `slapscape` with the `package.json` file.
++ **IMPORTANT** Make sure you are in the directory with the `package.json` file.
 There should be a file called `.env.local` in this directory.
-It contains the environment variables for the project. **Ensure that the values are correct for your MySQL server**.
-Additional variables are used to secure the session cookie, and to set the AWS S3 bucket name and credentials.
+It contains the environment variables for the project. **Ensure that the values are correct for your MySQL server**, change DB_PASSWORD etc. Additional variables are used to secure the session cookie, and to set the AWS S3 bucket name and credentials.

 + Once the dependencies are installed, run `npm run dev` to start the project.
 This will start the server on `localhost:3000`.
 Open this in your browser to view the project.